whettenr/gen-conf-exp/README.md

 ## Further Exploration
-Do you have time limitations I did not get to incorporate many of the things that I wanted to.
+Due to time limitations I did not get to incorporate many of the things that I wanted to.
 Here were some of my other ideas:

 Would adding a sentiment feature or a talk length feature improve performance?